mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### WEAPONS SYSTEM

 The weapons system consists of a free-floating sphere of metal that seems to be made of a hair-thin coil that has been wrapped around itself millions of times, like a giant ball of twine.
-The sphere is two metres wide and hovers three metres off the deck.
+The sphere is two meters wide and hovers three meters off the deck.
 Three pillars surround the metal sphere; these pillars each have a control console.
 If a Traveller stands close to the sphere, they hear a low humming noise and feel the presence of a strong static electric field.

 At the base of the sphere is a hexagonal white panel.
 This panel is icy cold to the touch and any Traveller touching it receives 2Dx10 rads.